Accrued Wages Clause Samples

 Accrued Wages.
 1078 All accrued wages earned and unpaid as of the date of a Faculty Member’s death shall be paid pursuant to applicable Michigan law.

 Accrued Wages.
-You will be paid your ordinary wages pursuant to the Company's normal payroll schedule through the Separation Date.
-On the Separation Date, the Company will pay you all accrued wages earned through the Separation Date that have not yet been paid to you, subject to standard payroll deductions and withholdings.
+Regardless of whether you sign this Agreement, on the first normal payroll date following the Separation Date, the Company will pay you all accrued wages, vacation pay (if applicable), and other compensation earned through the Separation Date that has not yet been paid to you, subject to standard payroll deductions and withholdings.
 You are entitled to these payments by law.
-The Separation Date is your employment termination date for all purposes, meaning you are not entitled to any further compensation, monies, or other benefits from the Company Group following the Separation Date, except as set forth in this Letter Agreement and the Consulting Agreement.
+The Separation Date is your employment termination date for all purposes, meaning you are not entitled to any further compensation, monies, or other benefits from the Company following the Separation Date, except as set forth in this Agreement.

 Accrued Wages.
 On any termination of Executive’s employment, the Company will pay to Executive (or Executive’s legal representatives) any accrued but unpaid wages due to Executive.